dtcenter/METplus/docs/Users_Guide/glossary.rst

    MODEL
      Specify the model name.
 This is the model name listed in the MET .stat files.

-     | *Used by:*  EnsembleStat, GridStat, PointStat, PcpCombine, TcPairs
+     | *Used by:*  EnsembleStat, GridStat, PointStat, PCPCombine, TCPairs, GridDiag, TCRMW
      | *Family:*  [config]
      | *Default:*  Varies